turnkeylinux-apps/drupal8/README.rst

 - Drupal 8 configurations:

-   - Installed (using drush) from upstream source code to /var/www/drupal8
+   - Installed (using composer) from upstream source code to /var/www/drupal8

      **Security note**: Updates to Drupal may require supervision so they **ARE NOT** configured to install automatically.
 See below for updating Drupal.
 And/or see `Drupal 8 documentation`_

-   - Includes drush for command line administration and configuration.
+   - Includes drush and composer for command line administration and configuration.

    - Drupal security update alerts delivered to your inbox - requires `Security Alerts`_ ('secalerts') be enabled on firstboot with a valid